AuReMe/metage2metabo-postaviz/README.md

 Tabulation to observe the metadata given in CLI.
 For future update we will use this tab to allow users to change metadata type directly inside the application.

-### COA tabulation
+### PCOA tabulation

-Tab with 2 graph.
-- The first one shows the Principal coordinates analysis done with all samples and saves as pcoa_dataframe_postaviz.tsv into the save directory.
+- Base PCOA shows the Principal coordinates analysis done with all samples and saves as pcoa_dataframe_postaviz.tsv into the save directory.

 You can use the input color to observe the PCOA in all its shapes.
-But the PCOA is not recalculated, this is just for observation.
+But the PCOA is not recalculated, this is just for global observation.

-- The second graph allow the calculate directly the PCOA from the samples filtered by the metadata input.
+- Customisable PCOA allow to calculate directly the PCOA from the samples filtered by the metadata input.
 The color can be used to regroup samples by their metadata values.

 ### Bins exploration tabulation